usegalaxy-eu/website/about.md

 # <i class="fa fa-table"></i> Data Analysis for any Scientist

 **No programming knowledge** is required to access Galaxy and its tools with a web browser.
 It provides powerful data analyses and can replace Excel habits.

 The computation is automatically performed on a **cluster and on the de.NBI cloud**.
 Each user can store **250 GB** (500 GB for ELIXIR members) for analyses (and even more on request).

-For advanced users, usegalaxy.eu can be **programmatically accessed** via the API to leverage its cluster and data storage to scale beyond the visual interface and to automate the analyses.
+For advanced users, [https://usegalaxy.eu]((https://usegalaxy.eu)) can be **programmatically accessed** via the API to leverage its cluster and data storage to scale beyond the visual interface and to automate the analyses.
 Novel analyses can also be developed right in the interface with **Galaxy Interactive Environments**: Jupyter notebooks, Ethercalc, HiCBrowser, ...

 ---

-# <i class="fa fa-bar-chart"></i> Visualization & Data Interpretation
+# <i class="fa fa-chart-bar"></i> Visualization & Data Interpretation

 Publication-ready visualizations can be instantanously generated inside Galaxy.
 Charts with bar diagram, line charts, box plots, heatmaps, etc, but also scatterplot, Venn diagrams, and even more.